JaberBabaki/Allocation-of-resources-in-the-wireless-network/README.md

 # Allocation-of-resources-in-the-wireless-network
 Dr.Rasti Resource Allocation in Wireless Networks
 # syllabus
-I- Basics of Wireless Networks
+* Basics of Wireless Networks
-  1- Introduction of Wireless Networks and Radio Resources 2- Categories of Wireless Networks and Taxonomy of Hot Topics Research Areas on Resource Allocation in Wireless Networks
+  ** Introduction of Wireless Networks and Radio Resources 2- Categories of Wireless Networks and Taxonomy of Hot Topics Research Areas on Resource Allocation in Wireless Networks

 II- Techniques for Modeling and Analysis of Radio Resource Allocation in Wireless Networks